What Israel Is Doing

 Journalists and documentation

-What the international legal record shows
+What the international legal record shows — across all three theaters

 Report A/HRC/60/CRP.3: Israel "has committed and is continuing to commit genocide"